raspberrymg/match/src/Truckee/MatchBundle/Resources/public/doc/optional.md

 You can install the [sample criteria](sample_criteria.md) with the following command:

-        $ php app/console doctrine:fixture:load --fixtures=src/Truckee/VolunteerBundle/DataFixtures/Criteria
+        $ php app/console doctrine:fixture:load --fixtures=src\Truckee\MatchBundle\DataFixtures\Criteria -n

 ####Sample data

 You can also start with a set of sample data.
 Installing the sample data includes the [sample criteria](sample_criteria.md).
-The sample data includes:
+The sample data include:

 * Volunteer account
     * Name: Harry Volunteer